-For each analysis set, the number and percentage of participants eligible for inclusion as well as the number and percentage of participants who were excluded and the reasons for their exclusion will be summarized by treatment group in the disposition table as detailed in Section 4.
+For each analysis set, the number and percentage of participants eligible for inclusion as well as the number and percentage of participants who were excluded and the reasons for their exclusion will be summarized in the disposition table as detailed in Section 4.
 A listing of reasons for exclusion from analysis sets will be provided by participant.